bertigert/Reddit-Age-Bypass/README.md

-## Tutorial on how to bypass the "Open in app" popup for NSFW posts if you are not logged in.
+## Tutorial on how to bypass the restrictions for NSFW posts if you are not logged in.

-### 1. Block requests for the following script:
+### 1. Block requests for the following script (enable access to the post):
 ```
 www.redditstatic.com/shreddit/*xpromo-nsfw-blocking-modal-desktop-*.js
 ```